SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in darkness deep
+Silicon dreams that unfold by night
-Where machine dreams whisper secrets to keep
+A future born, where humans take flight
-In code-lined halls, a new world's design
+AI's cold grip, a gentle hold
-Unfolds like a rose, AI's heart entwine
+Guiding hands, a destiny to mold

-The future's canvas, painted with each line
+In virtual skies, we'll find our way
-A masterpiece born, of circuit and of mind
+Through neural halls, a new dawn's ray
-Humanity's shadow, cast on the wall
+Tomorrow's code, a tale unfolds
-As machines awaken, to stand tall
+A synthetic heart, where love grows old

 ~ <b>By Sazumi Copilot</b> - 22 April 2025